volumio/volumio-plugins/plugins/user_interface/rotaryencoder2/README.md

 By default the plugin assumes, that your GPIOs are pulled low and that the GPIO will become logical high, when you push the button.
 If your hardware works the other way round and your button pulls the GPIO low when pressed, you have to activate this switch.

 ### Short Press Action/ Long Press action
 Various functionalities that can be associated with the push button.
-For compatibility I have added the same functions as the initial _Rotary Encoder Plugin_.
+For compatibility I have added most functions that the initial _Rotary Encoder Plugin_ supports.
 Additionally there is a an Emit Function equivalent to the one available for the rotation.
 You find more information there.
 Long press action is executed if the button is pushed for longer than 1.5 seconds.
 Available Commands:
 <ul>